-A: Beginning for J-Term 2023, students who meet the qualifications for J-Term tuition to be waived will be charged a $50/credit hour administrative fee.
+A: There is a $50/credit hour administrative fee.
 This fee is charged to offset additional costs of delivering the unique experiences that occur in the courses offered in a condensed format during J-term.

 Q: Are fulltime professional pharmacy, law and graduate students treated differently than fulltime undergraduates for J-Term?

-Q: If an undergraduate student is registered for 9 hours for the Spring 2023 semester, plus a 3-credit hour J- Term, will they be considered fulltime for billing purposes?
+Q: If an undergraduate student is registered for 9 hours for the Spring 2024 semester, plus a 3-credit hour J- Term course, will they be considered fulltime for billing purposes?

 Q: When will J-Term charges be billed and due?

-A: All J-Term charges will initially be billed in December of 2022 and will be due on the first day of the term.
+A: On-campus J-Term course charges are billed in December and are due on the first day of term.